How Can You Demonstrate Social Media Brand Safety

 5. Archive Everything Automatically

 All published content should be saved to permanent archives with full metadata.
 Archives capture the content itself, publication details, and approval history.
 Deleted or edited content preserves its original state for reference.
-Comprehensive archives satisfy even the strictest regulatory requirements.
+Complete archives satisfy even the strictest regulatory requirements.

 Create a Documented, Defensible Social Media Process